chrhuettner/whackABeer/BACKEND_TUTORIAL.md

 Clients can send messages to the server.
 The server receives messages and passes them to the matching ServerResponse class which may influence the host.

+When an AppcompatActivity gets started, it has to register itself to the ClientResponseHandler (or HostResponseHandler), so eventual calls to the response handlers are able to influence the UI.

 Example: Ping

 The server action handler searches for an implementation of ServerRequestInterface that got registered with the message type Constants.PING.